jo/sync-tank/migrations.md

 While this article is not supposed to be a tutorial, it will be instructive to have a working example at hands to illustrate some points.
 Our example of choice is the 'Hello World' of web applications, the todo-app, though what we have to say is not only relevant for web applications.
 A simple todo-app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a done-flag.
 None of this would make you sit down and write an article about different strategies for how to accomodate this information.
 But things get a lot more interesting once we agree to meet a few additional requirements:

-1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should syncronize all changes once it re-connects.
+1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should synchronize all changes once it re-connects.
 In other words: the app must be offline-capable (what exactly this means will become clearer as we go along).
 2. The application development should be agile, meaning that we want to support frequent changes to all aspects of the system, including the data schema.

 These two requirements lead us to think about distributed migrations.
 Because imagine product comes up the next day with their latest idea: a todo should no longer just be open or done but should hold a number of different progress states like 'started', 'blocked', 'rejected', 'completed', etc. No problem, right?
 We just tweak the schema a bit, the todo state is no longer a Boolean but some form of String or Enum that can hold multiple values and we are done. - But wait, what about the todos that are already in the system? - Maybe we can update them?
 Or maybe the apps should be able to deal with both kinds of todos? - So we should support two schema versions now and old documents are still valid?
 And what if someone is using the old version of the app on their phone?
 The old version doesn't know anything about the new progress states.
 How could it possibly deal with documents of the new format? - We could force people to upgrade their apps so everybody at least agrees on the new schema. - So you want to make the entire application unusable unless someone goes to the appstore and updates to the latest version?
 This is not very appealing. - Do you have a better idea?